 Although she does a much more extravagant job, I’m still excited to bring these bad boys to the movie tomorrow.
 Shh!
 Don’t tell that I’m sneaking them in my purse into the theater.
 If I get caught, I’ll just explain it’s because I can’t eat gluten.

-I followed her recipe for the most part, halving it…. and of course I made it gluten free.
+I followed her recipe for the most part, halving it…. and of course I made it gluten-free.
 I also made a few other small changes.
-If you don’t need to eat gluten free, go ahead and follow this recipe.
+If you don’t need to eat gluten-free, go ahead and follow the recipe at the bottom of the post.
 Either way, happy baking AND enjoy the show (if you’ll be watching it)!

 preheat your oven to 350

 - 1/2 c sweet rice or tapioca flour

 - 1/2 tsp xanthan gum

 - 1 tsp baking powder

 - 1/2 an egg (about 1/8 cup of beaten egg)

 - 1/2 tsp vanilla